Effectively Pricing Legal Engagements

 - Automatic imports of time and cost data

 - Full report suite including Budget to Actual and Precedent H reporting

-- Alerting through Termi Chatbot technology
+- Alerting through Termi AI technology